wbvguo/BSReadSim/docs/index.md

 # BSReadSim

-BSReadSim is a versatile simulator built for bisulfite sequencing.
+BSReadSim is a versatile and efficient read simulator for genomic sequencing, supporting both conventional and bisulfite-based assays.
 It combines genetic variation, DNA methylation, assay-specific sampling, bisulfite chemistry, and sequencing errors to produce realistic reads with traceable ground truth.
-The same simulation engine also provides complementary support for ordinary genomics assays.
+The resulting data can be used to guide experimental design, develop bioinformatics tools, and benchmark their performance under controlled conditions.
 Learn more in the [BSReadSim preprint](https://doi.org/10.1101/2024.12.24.627620).

 <div class="docs-actions" markdown>